rbonghi/isaac_ros_template/README.md

     uri: <REPOSITORY URL>
 ```

+**PLEASE, DO NOT DELETE Isaac ROS common!
+It's always a repository needed in your Isaac ROS rosinstall portfolio**

 ## [02_your_ros2_pkgs.rosinstall](/02_your_ros2_pkgs.rosinstall)

 Like [above](#01isaacrosrosinstall) you can add here all your workspaces you want to add in your Dockerfile